THE CO-CREATIVE UNIVERSE

 In the twenty-first century, humanity will begin the process of settling other worlds in our solar system.
 It has been a long and precarious voyage for our species, and the final outcome for both the settlement effort and the continuation of human life on Earth is far from assured.
 It is of vital importance at this point in time to be aware of the factors that have brought us all into the present uncertainty.

 The five thousand year cycle-of-civilizations that has contributed to the state of the world we now operate from has been a dynamic and extremely rapid event in the three million year history of those we now call our ancestors.
 This accelerated jump in the evolutionary possibilities open to the human race is almost miraculous.
 In effect, we are all the recipients of a five thousand year push to gain dominance over all other life-forms.
-Along with radical damage to the ecosphere and biosphere, we have even gone so far as to be able to noticeably affect and alter some of the Earth's large scale processes such as climate, and chemical content of the atmospheric and hydrospheric systems, as well as artificially inducing seismic activity in the terrasphere...
+Along with radical damage to the ecosphere and biosphere, we have even gone so far as to be able to noticeably affect and alter some of the Earth's large scale processes such as climate, the chemical content of the atmospheric and hydrospheric systems, as well as artificially inducing seismic activity in the terrasphere...